 - From Santa Teresa to hydroelectric in taxi: In the town of Santa Teresa they leave collective taxis to the hydroelectric power station that take 30 minutes on average.
 The general cost is 5 soles ($ 2).
 In the town of Santa Teresa you can enjoy the thermal baths of Cocalmayo.

 How is the tour?

 The road is flat, it has no slopes that make the journey difficult.
-It presents signs along the approximate 10 kilometers of the route.
 The flora and fauna abound along it where you can glimpse the variety of orchids and even see anteaters in their natural habitat.
 It crosses tunnels where care must be taken.
-There are vendors that offer mineral water, fruit and other products along the way.

 The alternative hydroelectric route to Machu Picchu is an economical alternative to reach the Inca Citadel.
 You do not need advance train reservations or guides to travel along its paths to the town of Aguas Calientes.
 However, some precautions should be taken.
 Here are some tips to enjoy this adventure in the best way:

 - While to enhance this hike, you don’t need advance reservations for tickets or guides, it will be worth the visitor if you don’t book the Machu Picchu Ticket.
 It is advisable to do it months in advance if you intend to visit Huayna Picchu.